-Multi-channel drip campaigns let you create various touchpoints to engage with subscribers, deliver valuable content, share relevant information, and build trust with your audience.
+Multi-channel drip campaigns let you create various touchpoints on different platforms where you can engage with subscribers, deliver valuable content, share relevant information, and build trust with your audience.
 Use a combination of SMS, email, and Messenger to move potential customers through their buying journey and convert more subscribers into customers.

 10. Identify when a human needs to step in

-Set up internal notifications for your sales or marketing team when a contact takes an important action, and add follow-up tasks to show them which contacts to follow-up with in a Live Chat.
+Set up internal notifications for your sales or marketing team when a contact takes a notable action, and add follow-up tasks to show them the contacts with whom they need to follow up through a live chat conversation.

 11. Measure and optimize

-Determine what’s working and what’s not in your marketing automation tool reporting.
+Determine what’s working and what’s not by using your marketing automation tool reporting.
 Dig into the analytics and make changes that will help optimize your digital marketing campaigns and grow your business.

 Fundamental KPIs to track marketing automation success

-Key performance indicators are benchmarks on the road to marketing automation success.
+Key performance indicators (KPIs) are benchmarks that measure your marketing automation’s success.
 Monitoring them will help you identify progress toward your inbound marketing and sales goals.
-It also helps you optimize your processes and communications for the future.
+It also enables you to improve your processes and communications for the future.

-KPIs are typically chosen depending on your company goals.
-While KPIs differ from business to business, there are a few to set for your marketing automation strategy:
+KPIs typically align with your company goals.
+While KPIs differ from business to business, here are a few common ones you can use for your marketing automation strategy:

 - Total number of active and inactive subscribers.
-Active subscribers are contacts who have recently interacted with your brand.
-Inactive subscribers are those who haven’t over a certain period of time.
-Knowing the amount of both types can help you determine if your nurture campaigns are working, and also give insight into who’s likely to become a customer.
+Active subscribers are contacts who have recently interacted with your brand; inactive subscribers are those who have remained dormant over a certain period of time.
+Monitoring the number of both types can help you determine if your nurture campaigns are working and offers insight into who’s likely to become a customer.

 - Lead qualification rate.
-What percentage of subscribers are becoming qualified leads?
-If certain Chat automations are working better than others, you want to double down on them and improve less effective ones.
+What percentage of subscribers become qualified leads?
+If certain chat automations work better than others, you’ll want to double down on them and improve or pause the less effective ones.

 - Conversations started.
-How many conversations does your lead generation process start with processes?
-If the numbers are low, you should consider switching up your messaging or bot personality to align with your customers.
+How many conversations does your lead generation process initiate with prospects?
+If the numbers are low, you should consider switching up your messaging or bot personality to better resonate with your customers.

 - Click-through rate (CTR).
-Whether it’s a call to action in your Messenger bot flow or email, you want to track the percentage of people who click it.
-Monitoring CTR can help you know if your offer is attractive to customers.
-If your CTR is low, you can adjust your call-to-action to try and get better results.
+You’ll want to track the percentage of people who click your calls to action.
+Monitoring your CTR on channels like Messenger and email can help you determine if your offer is attractive to customers.
+If your CTR is low, you can adjust your call to action to improve results.

 - Flow completion rate.
-It’s important to measure the percentage of people who finish your flows.
-The flow completion rate informs you about the relevance and effectiveness of your Chat automation, and can help you make better decisions on what to do to help people get closer to conversion.
+It’s essential to measure the percentage of people who finish your flows.
+The flow completion rate helps you evaluate your chat automation’s relevance and effectiveness.
+Moreover, it can help you make better decisions on how to move people closer to conversion.

-- Subscriber to prospect: Some marketers use form to capture contact information.
-Some use Messenger bots to easily get the same data in Messenger to qualify leads.
-Regardless, you want to keep track of how many people go from a silent subscriber to a likely customer based on the actions they take in your workflows.
+- Subscriber to prospect: Some marketers use forms to capture contact information; others use Messenger bots to easily acquire the same data in Messenger to qualify leads.
+Regardless of your preferred method, you’ll want to track how many people transition from a dormant subscriber to potential customer.

-- Prospect to customers: Keep an eye on the amount of prospects who become customers.
-By identifying key conversion events in your flows— for example, clicking the buy button in Messenger or purchasing a product in your store — you can better understand what causes people to convert.
+- Prospect to customer: Monitor the number of prospects who become customers.
+Identifying key conversion events in your flows—like signing up for your email list or purchasing a product in Messenger—will help you better understand what causes people to convert.

-- Lead score: Lead scoring is the process of assigning points or scores to each lead generated.
-It helps you figure out which leads are ready to buy, and which need more nurturing.
-You can build an automated system to gain actionable insights and prioritize leads so sales can respond and follow-up accordingly.
+- Lead score: Lead scoring is the process of assigning points or scores to each lead you acquire.
+It helps you assess which leads are poised to buy and which ones need more nurturing.
+You can build an automated system to gain actionable insights and prioritize leads so sales can respond and follow up accordingly.

 - Cost per prospect.
-Many marketers track cost per lead, which is another useful marketing automation KPI, but it’s also important to track how much it costs to generate qualified leads on average.
+Many marketers track cost per lead—which is another useful marketing automation KPI—but it’s also necessary to track how much it costs to generate qualified leads.

 To get this number, follow the equation below.